Shonky94/snap-ai/README.md

-# StoryAI Spark - AI-generated Captions and Visual Enhancements
+# SnapAI - AI-generated Captions and Visual Enhancements

 An AI-powered application that helps content creators enhance their social media stories with automated caption generation and visual enhancement suggestions.